isovera/foia-api-enhancements/docroot/modules/custom/foia_export_xml/README.md

 -------------

 Any user with permission to view an Annual FOIA Report Data node, also has permission to export that node to XML.
-Access depends on whether or not the node is published.

 Configure the user permissions in Administration » People » Permissions: